When you want to sell your jewellery, you need to consider the following:

 Should you require more information in terms of selling jewellery please do not hesitate to contact us and we will gladly be of assistance

-Q: How is payment of my items determined?
+Q: How is payment of my items determined by jewellery buyers?

-A: Payment is based on gold content (karat), thus it would work on the weight of the gold and the karat.
+A: Payment is based on metal content (karat), thus it would work on the weight of the jewellery and the karat.

 A: Retail stores mark up jewelry 5, 10 and even 20 times or more.
-Pot of Gold pays for the melt value of your jewelry, the value of the gold itself once it has been melted down and sent to the refinery.
+We pay for the melt value of your jewelry, the value of the metal itself once it has been melted down and sent to the refinery.

 Q: There is a stamp on my ring indicating 18K.
 Is this reliable?